microsoft/vscode-wiki/Issue-Tracking.md

 ## Consistent milestones across vscode repositories

 To enable planning across repositories all the vscode repositories need to define the same milestones.

+## Iteration Planning
+We use issues for iteration plans and test plans:
+- Iteration Plans have a label `iteration-plan` with `tasks` [ ] for the different items.
+The individual items are tracked in existing issues (bugs, feature requests).
+If there is no existing issue then a new issue with the label `plan-item` is created.
+Here is an [example](https://github.com/Microsoft/vscode/issues/917).
+- Test Plans have a label `test-plan`.